 Through the generations, we have counted on good leaders to provide for our safety, to maintain our infrastructure, and to establish sound policy to help our employers prosper, while being fiscally responsible in doing so.

-In recent years; however, we drifted away from the tenets of common sense governance.
+In the past 15 years; however, we drifted away from the tenets of common sense governance.

-Over and over, I heard residents say they felt that the City was focusing on amenities and luxuries while things like infrastructure, traffic congestion and rising property taxes were going unaddressed.
-With millions of dollars spent recently on property and projects, a growing city staff, and ballooning salaries, voters were right to feel unsettled about the direction of City Hall.
+Residents have repeatedly told me they felt the City was focusing on amenities and luxuries while important things like infrastructure, traffic congestion, and rising property taxes were going unaddressed.
+With millions of dollars spent on property and projects, a growing city staff, and ballooning salaries, voters were right to feel unsettled about the direction of City Hall.

 On Tuesday, November 5, 2019, the voters of Hudson went to the polls to make their voices heard.
 With 20 of 20 precincts reporting, the vote tally revealed a desire for change in leadership.

-I am honored to be elected Hudson's 56th mayor and promise to do my best to serve the needs of our residents and businesses, alike.
-I wish to compliment Mayor David Basil on the campaign he and his team ran, and to thank him for his many years of service to our community as Mayor, Councilman, and member of the Planning Commission.
+I am honored to have been elected Hudson's 56th mayor and promise to do my best to serve the needs of our residents and businesses, alike.

-None of this would have been possible without the love and support from my beautiful bride, our soon-to-be First Lady, Sherri Moyer.
+None of this would have been possible without the love and support of my beautiful bride and our First Lady, Sherri Moyer.
 You will find her to be an intelligent and compassionate woman with a deep faith in God, savvy business sense, and a love of children and education.

 In closing, let's all remember there is much more that unites our tight knit community than divides us, and now is the time to come together to resolve our differences so we can focus on our future.
 Please stay in touch.